NicoMincuzzi/jambly/README.md

 ## Note

-For more details about how compile Kotlin and Java sources by Maven build tools, [here](https://kotlinlang.org/docs/maven.html).
+For more details about how compile Kotlin and Java sources by Maven build tools, can be found [here](https://kotlinlang.org/docs/maven.html).

 ## How to Contribute
 Make a pull request...